xwangksu/uavBatch/README.md

 The radiometric calibration model is according to https://support.micasense.com/hc/en-us/articles/115000351194-RedEdge-Camera-Radiometric-Calibration-Model.
 The Python scripts to do the radiometric calibration is modified based on https://github.com/micasense/imageprocessing.

 Necessary Python libraries need to be pre-installed to run the Python scripts.
-The Agisoft Python API used in this version of the Python script is v1.3.2.
+The Agisoft Python API used in this version is v1.3.2.
 The trial version has been tested on a Windows machine.

 The Python scripts include: